-Project proposals must be submitted using the online form from Wednesday, 12th June 2024.
-The deadline for applications is 5pm on Friday, 19th July 2024.
+Project proposals must be submitted using the online form from Wednesday, 4th June 2025.
+The deadline for applications is 5pm on Friday, 11th July 2025.

-Please ensure that you read this FAQ before completing your proposal.
+Please ensure that you read these FAQs before completing your proposal.

-A copy of the survey questions has been attached to the FAQs to help with writing your project proposal.
+A copy of the survey questions has been attached to the end of these FAQs to help with writing your project proposal.
 As there is no function within the online system to share partially completed forms, please use this document to prepare your project application and share the answers with your supervisory team before copying and pasting your final answers into the online survey.

 You will be able to save and revise your proposal online.
 However, once it has been submitted, no amendments can be made.
-Once the deadline for applications has passed, the online form will close and you will not be able to submit your project proposal.
+Once the deadline for applications has passed, the online form will close, and you will not be able to submit your project proposal.